Australia: Two dead in Sydney-Hobart yacht race – DW – 12/26/2024

 Weather is a critical factor in the race, first held in 1945, with winds and conditions often changing rapidly.

-Six men died, five boats sank and 55 sailors were rescued in 1998, when a deep depression exploded over the fleet in the Bass Strait.
+In 1998, six men died as five boats sank, when a deep depression exploded over the fleet in the Bass Strait.

 jsi, ftm/msh (AFP, dpa, SID, Reuters, AP)